amandaguglieri/hackinglife/docs/az-900-preparation.md

 https://azure.microsoft.com/en-us/pricing/tco/calculator/

-#### Microsoft Cost Management tool
+#### Microsoft Cost Management tool - or Azure Cost Management + Billing

 If you accidentally provision new resources, you may not be aware of them until it’s time for your invoice.
 Cost Management is a service that helps avoid those situations.
 Cost Management provides the ability to quickly check Azure resource costs, create alerts based on resource spend, and create budgets that can be used to automate management of resources.

+Two key words so far: **alerts** and **budges**.

 Cost analysis is a subset of Cost Management that provides a quick visual for your Azure costs.
 Using cost analysis, you can quickly view the total cost in a variety of different ways, including by billing cycle, region, resource, and so on.
 A budget is where you set a spending limit for Azure.

-You can set budgets based on a subscription, resource group, service type, or other criteria.
+**Budgets**:  You can set budgets based on a subscription, resource group, service type, or other criteria.
 When you set a budget, you will also set a budget alert.

-Cost alerts provide a single location to quickly check on all of the different alert types that may show up in the Cost Management service.
+**Cost alerts** provide a single location to quickly check on all of the different alert types that may show up in the Cost Management service.
 The three types of alerts that may show up are:

-- Budget alerts: Budget alerts support both cost-based and usage-based budgets (Budgets are defined by cost or by consumption usage when using the Azure Consumption API).
+- *Budget alerts*: Budget alerts support both cost-based and usage-based budgets (Budgets are defined by cost or by consumption usage when using the Azure Consumption API).
-- Credit alerts: Credit alerts are generated automatically at 90% and at 100% of your Azure credit balance.
+- *Credit alerts*: Credit alerts are generated automatically at 90% and at 100% of your Azure credit balance.
 Whenever an alert is generated, it's reflected in cost alerts, and in the email sent to the account owners.
-- Department spending quota alerts: Department spending quota alerts notify you when department spending reaches a fixed threshold of the quota.
+- *Department spending quota alerts*: Department spending quota alerts notify you when department spending reaches a fixed threshold of the quota.

 ## Flashcard questions